GeyserMC/GeyserWiki/_docs/other/discord-bot-usage.md

 ## Leaderboard Command

-Provides a link to the website Where we are tracking levels top 100.
+Provides a link to the Geyser Bot XP leaderboards.

 ## Rank Command